UrielOfir/react-fsm/ROADMAP.md

 ## Future Enhancements

-1. **Add Tests**: Implement unit and integration tests to ensure the reliability and stability of the code.
+1. **Add Tests**: Implement unit, integration, and Playwright tests to ensure the reliability and stability of the code.

 2. **Upload to npm**: Package the project as a reusable npm module, allowing it to be easily integrated into other projects.